 The one piece of advice I have picked up from users of the urinary directors, is: Practice at home, it can be messy until you learn how to use it.

 The next subject that comes up the most on the forums is dealing with periods on the trail.
 There are a lot of schools of thought on this, too.
 The most popular views are: 1) Tampons, especially O.B. (and carry used ones out with your other garbage).
-2) Don’t use tampons at all, use a Diva Cup, MeLuna, or similar.
+2) Don’t use tampons at all, use a menstrual like cup Diva Cup, MeLuna, or similar.
 3) Stop yourself from having a period at all.

-I read one person’s comment that she pees on her Diva Cup to rinse it out.
+I read one person’s comment that she pees on her cup to rinse it out.
 While my logical mind says this seems like a good idea–urine is sterile and you are probably already going to be peeing when you dump it–I admit, I have not yet tried this method (this may be a viable option in the desert).

 That said, I’m in the minority.
 Most women just let it grow!

 For a couple of my long hikes, I have cut my hair (on top of my head) shorter.
 I always make sure it is long enough for a ponytail.
 I know some ladies who shave their hair with clippers.
 I am not that brave, but I imagine I would be a lot cleaner and that I would be warmer at night instead of crawling into my sleeping bag with wet, sweaty hair.